Ncode2014/NeeChanRemake/Readme.md

 ```
 so if you have some problem From this version i recommend You to don't used if this version unstable for you
 i recommend you To Use Normal,Light Version Because They Is Stable Host And Tested or you can use adblocker version
+and if you want beta version please to join telegram group to get beta version
 ```

 >**i hope you can understand and Sorry For Some false on my Language or My English Grammer sorry for that**